Story At-A-Glance

 1.8M Electric Vehicles

-The report by IEA points out two factors that greatly contribute to the adoption of EVs.
-The first is the fiscal incentives inducing scale up in EV manufacturing and battery industries.
-A second factor is the buyer-side subsidies in the form of vehicle purchase and registration tax rebates.
+The report by IEA points out two factors that greatly contribute to EV adoption.
+The first is the fiscal incentives inducing scale-up in EV manufacturing and battery industries.
+A second factor is the buyer-side subsidies in vehicle purchases and registration tax rebates.

-The adoption of EVs is also helped by a world-wide push to discontinue the use of traditional combustion engine vehicles.
+The adoption of EVs is also helped by a worldwide push to discontinue the use of traditional combustion engine vehicles.

 Countries Plan to Phase Out Internal Combustion Engine Vehicles